rough-stuff/rough-notation/README.md

 annotation.show();
 ```

+The annotation element will be created as a sibling to the element passed to the annotate, as such certain elements, like `<td>`, are not suitable for annotation.
+Create an inner `<span>` or `<div>` and annotate that instead.

 ## Annotation Group

 rough-notation provides a way to order the animation of annotations by creating an annotation-group.
 Pass the list of annotations to create a group.
 When show is called on the group, the annotations are animated in order.